Been looking for a quick and easy introduction to Arabic in Glyphs? This is it.

 origin anchor on top of the start point:

-You can add anchors by right clicking and choosing Add Anchor from the context menu, then change its name to
+You can add anchors by right-clicking and choosing Add Anchor from the context menu, then change its name to

-origin.
 The path direction is important: pay attention to the blue arrow indicator.
 If you drew it the wrong way around, you can select the path with the Select tool (shortcut V), right click and choose Reverse Selected Contours from the context menu.

-Now is the time to attach the cap component to the stroke endings.
+Now is the time to attach the cap component to exactly these stroke endings.
 Select the two adjacent corner nodes at the end of a positional glyph, right click, and choose Add Cap Component.
 (The command only appears in the menu if there is one or more pairs of adjacent corner points selected.)
 In the upcoming dialog, Glyphs will ask you which cap component you want to add to the line segment.
 Easy choice this time:

 Once you press the Return key, or double click the entry with the appropriate cap name, the cap component gets injected into the path: